ipeternella/hangman/README.md

 - `Business layer`
 - `Infra layer`

-This model is much simpler than other famous modelings, such as Domain Driven Design, but can also be very effective for domains that are not so complex but that are definitely requires more than CRUD logic.
+This model is much simpler than other famous modelings approaches, such as Domain Driven Design, but that's not a problem!
+It's actually just a different architectural approach that is definitely effective for domains that are not so complex but, at the same time, require more than bare CRUD logic.

-PS: there are, still, some couplings between the layers that could be removed with some DTOs usages/other techniques!

 # Hangman modeling (entities)